-Fig. 3(a) shows the probability that an image, of index i, from the set $S_N$ is also inside $\hat{S}M$ : $P(i \in \hat{S}M | i \in S_N)$ .
-The plot corresponds to N=50.
-For the experiments in this section, we used 200 images randomly sampled from the datasets and for which we computed the exact distances to all the $7.9 \times 10^7$ images.
-Many images on the web appear multiple times.
-For the plots in these figures, we have removed manually all the image pairs that were duplicates.
+and for which we computed the exact distances to all the 7.9×10^7 images.
+Many images on the Web appear multiple times.
+For the plots in these figures, we have manually removed all of the image pairs that were duplicates.

-Fig. 3(b) shows the number of approximate neighbors (M) that need to be considered as a function of the desired number of exact neighbors (N) in order to have a probability of 0.8 of finding N exact neighbors.
-As the dataset becomes larger, we need to collect more approximate nearest neighbors in order to have the same probability of including the first N exact neighbors.
+Fig. 3b shows the number of approximate neighbors (M) that need to be considered as a function of the desired number of exact neighbors (N) in order to have a probability of 0.8 of finding N exact neighbors.
+As the data set becomes larger, we need to collect more approximate nearest neighbors in order to have the same probability of including the first N exact neighbors.

-For the experiments in this paper, we use the following procedure.
-First, we find the closest 16,000 images per image.
-From Fig. 3(a) we know that more than 80% of the exact neighbors will be part of this approximate neighbor set.
+For the experiments in this paper, we use the following procedure: First, we find the closest 16,000 images per image.
+In Fig. 3a, we know that more than 80 percent of the exact neighbors will be part of this approximate neighbor set.
 Then, within the set of 16,000 images, we compute the exact distances to provide the final rankings of neighbors.
-Exhaustive search, used in all our experiments, takes 30 seconds per image using the principle components method.
-This can be dramatically improved through the use of a kd-tree to 0.3 seconds per query, if fast retrieval performance is needed.
-The memory overhead of the kd-tree means that only 17 of the 19 PCA components can be used.
-Devising efficient indexing methods for large image databases [30], [19], [40] is a very important topic of active research but it is not the focus of this paper.
+Exhaustive search, used in all of our experiments, takes 30 seconds per image using the principle components method.
+This can be dramatically improved through the use of a kd tree to 0.3 seconds per query, if fast retrieval performance is needed.
+The memory overhead of the kd tree means that only 17 of the 19 PCA components can be used.
+Devising efficient indexing methods for large image databases [30], [19], [40] is a very important topic of active research, but it is not the focus of this paper.

-Fig. 4 shows several plots measuring various properties as the size of the dataset is increased.
-The plots use the normalized correlation $\rho$ between images (note that $D{\rm ssd}^2=2(1-\rho)$ ).
-In Fig. 4(a), we show the probability that the nearest neighbor has a normalized correlation exceeding a certain value.
-Each curve corresponds to a different dataset size.
-Fig. 4(b) shows a vertical section through Fig. 4(a) at the correlations 0.8 and 0.9, plotting the probability of finding a neighbor as the number of images in the dataset grows.
-From Fig. 4(b) we see that a third of the images in the dataset are expected to have a neighbor with correlation >0.8.
+Fig. 4 shows several plots measuring various properties as the size of the data set is increased.
+The plots use the normalized correlation ρ between images (note that $D{\rm ssd}^2 = 2(1 - \rho)$).
+In Fig. 4a, we show the probability that the nearest neighbor has a normalized correlation exceeding a certain value.
+Each curve corresponds to a different data set size.
+Fig. 4b shows a vertical section through Fig. 4a at the correlations 0.8 and 0.9, plotting the probability of finding a neighbor as the number of images in the data set grows.
+In Fig. 4b, we see that a third of the images in the data set are expected to have a neighbor with correlation > 0.8.

-In Fig. 4(c) we explore how the plots shown in Fig. 4(a) & (b) relate to recognition performance.
+In Fig. 4c, we explore how the plots shown in Figs. 4a and 4b relate to recognition performance.
 Three human subjects labeled pairs of images as belonging to the same visual class or not (pairs of images that correspond to duplicate images are removed).
 The plot shows the probability that two images are labeled as belonging to the same class as a function of image similarity.
 As the normalized correlation exceeds 0.8, the probability of belonging to the same class grows rapidly.
-Hence a simple K-
+Hence, a simple K-nearest neighbor approach might be effective with our size of data set.
+We will explore this further in Section 5.